jonathanstathakis/wine_data_mining/notes/devlog.md

 The strings are just too different.
 Furthermore, the integrity of the bepoz dataset is questionable.
 Until the two datasets can be reconciled I will move on with uploading the wine list dataset to the webapp.
 Bepoz linkage can wait.

 For now we'll simply run a dag which scans the current pdf and loads 'new' wines into a holding table until a user verifies their entry.
 A webpage can provide a view which shows the new wines.

+## Uploading Wines - Planning

+2025-07-17 11:01

+To upload the wines extracted by wine list we can get them as a csv and upload that to python anywhere then run a migration.
+Im expecting to be able to adapt this pretty simply.
+Question is how to use the ORM.
+We can use the wine_wiki_site test project to experiment.
+Going to need a date-added field to enable removal during testing but also useful. 'date-added-to-website' to be clear.

+TODO:

+- [ ] add wine.csv to test project
+- [ ] experiment with shell
+- [ ] write data migration script
+- [ ] test

+Im expecting this to require a little translation and configuration on both ends, especially fields that are missing from either.